-- (a) To cooperate co-operate with the federal government in the administration of the provisions of the federal Rehabilitation Act of 1973, as amended by, of the Workforce Innovation and Opportunity Act, and of the federal Social Security Act to the extent and in the manner provided in these Acts. - To prescribe and supervise such courses of vocational training and provide such other services as may be necessary for the vocational habilitation and rehabilitation of persons with one or more disabilities, including the administrative activities under subsection (e) of this Section; 7 and to cooperate co-operate with State and local school authorities and other recognized agencies engaged in vocational rehabilitation and comprehensive rehabilitation services; and to cooperate with the Department of Children and Family Services, the Illinois State Board of Education, and others regarding the care and education of children with one or more disabilities. - (c) (Blank). - (d) To report in writing, to the Governor, annually on or before the first day of December, and at such other times and in such manner and upon such subjects as the Governor may require.
+Workforce Innovation and Opportunity Act, and of the federal Social Security Act to the extent and in the manner provided in these Acts.

+- To prescribe and supervise such courses vocational training and provide such other services as may necessary for the vocational habilitation and rehabilitation of persons with one or more disabilities, including the administrative activities under subsection (e) of this Section; , and to cooperate co-operate with State and local school authorities and other recognized vocational agencies engaged in habilitation, rehabilitation and comprehensive rehabilitation services; and to cooperate with the Department of Children and Family Services, the Illinois State Board of Education, and others regarding the care and education of children with one or more disabilities. - (c) (Blank). - (d) To report in writing, to the Governor, annually on or before the first day of December, and at such other times and in such manner and upon such subjects as the Governor may require.
 The annual report shall contain (1) information on the programs and activities dedicated to vocational rehabilitation, independent living, and other community services and supports administered by the Director; (2) information on the development of vocational rehabilitation services, independent living services, and supporting services administered by the Director in the State; and (3) information detailing a statement of the existing condition of comprehensive rehabilitation services, habilitation and rehabilitation in the State; (2) a statement of suggestions and recommendations with reference to the development of comprehensive rehabilitation services, habilitation and rehabilitation in the State; and (3) an itemized statement of the amounts of money received from federal, State, and other sources, and of the objects and purposes to which the respective items of these several amounts have been devoted.

 - (e) (Blank).

 - (f) To establish a program of services to prevent the unnecessary institutionalization of persons in need of long term care and who meet the criteria for blindness or disability as defined by the Social Security Act, thereby enabling them to remain in their own homes.
 Such preventive services include any or all of the following:

 - (1) personal assistant services;

 - (2) homemaker services;

 - (3) home-delivered meals;

-- (4) adult day care services;
+- 22 (4) adult day care services;

+- 23 (5) respite care;

+- 24 (6) home modification or assistive equipment;

+- 25 (7) home health services;

+- 26 (8) electronic home response;